Key Takeaways

 We supply, configure, and support business 5G routers across Northern Ireland.

-About the Author: Drakos Systems supplies and supports business-grade 4G/5G routers for companies across Northern Ireland.
+About the Author: This guide was written by Kieran Bourquin, founder of Drakos Systems, drawing on nearly two decades of hands-on experience in IT, telecoms and cyber security.
+Drakos Systems supplies and supports business-grade 4G/5G routers for companies across Northern Ireland.
 We handle everything from SIM selection to installation and ongoing management.